ExcaliburZero/mrds_info/docs/monster_raising/lifespan.rst

 * Send them on drills as opposed to training in order to raise their stats
 * Keep their :ref:`stress <stress>` and :ref:`fatigue <fatigue>` low
 * Avoid letting them lose tournaments
-* Feed them Tofu every month
+* Feed them Tofu frequently

 Factors
 -------
-There are several things that impact a monster's lifespan:
+There are several things that impact your monster's lifespan:

 * :ref:`Time passing <weekly_lifespan_decrease>` causes your monster's lifespan to decrease based on its stress and fatigue
 * :ref:`Going on drills and errantry <lifespan_drills_and_errantry>` impacts lifespan slightly differently than normal time passing